A lot is made of the successes of Uber, Amazon, Apple, Airbnb, and Google.

 References and Resources

-- A great article on Digital Adaptability
+- This is a great article on Digital Adaptability

 - Al Ramadan, Dave Person, Christopher Lochhead, and Kevin Maney – Play Bigger: How Pirates, Dreamers, and Innovators Create and Dominate Markets: For more on ‘Category Kings.’